 Everything about betting on Natus Vincere

-Na’Vi Esports players
+Na’Vi Esports Players in Ireland

-CS: GO Division
+The Genesis of Na'Vi's CS: GO Division

 Navi made an acquisition of a PUBG team in 2018.
 All three players would later be dropped in favor of TheTab, real name Vitaly Karkeshkin, Besto, real name Andrey Ionov, and Ceh9, real name Arsenii Ivanychev.
 The Orange is Vladyslav Ostroushko, and the other three players are all Russians.
 These are the current team members.